HewlettPackard/terraform-provider-oneview/docs/r/server_profile_template.html.markdown

 * `ipv4` - (Optional)  The IP information for a connection.
 This is only used for iSCSI connections.
 It must be omitted for other connection types.

+Os Deployment Settings support the following:

+* `os_deployment_plan_name` - (Optional) Identifies the OS deployment plan.

+* `os_volume_uri` - (Optional) Identifies the OS deployment plan.
+Use GET /rest/os-deployment-plans to retrieve the list of available OS deployment plans.

+* `os_custom_attributes` - (Optional) Identifies the custom attributes to be configured with the OS deployment plan.

 San Storage Supports the following:

 * `host_os_type` - (Optional) The operating system type of the host.
 To retrieve the list of supported host OS types, issue a REST Get request using the /rest/storage-systems/host-types API.